dnsimple/dnsimple-support/content/articles/cloudflare-service.markdown

 ## Universal SSL limitations

-[CloudFlare Universal SSL](https://www.cloudflare.com/ssl) is currently made available only if you use Cloudflare directly (first integration method).
+[CloudFlare Universal SSL](https://www.cloudflare.com/ssl) is currently available only if you use Cloudflare directly (first integration method).
 It's not possible to use CloudFlare Universal SSL if you enable Cloudflare using DNSimple one-click service.

 ## Enabling CloudFlare service {#enable}